-Special Infant Clinic is a multidisciplinary screening clinic for infants born prematurely (before 30 weeks gestational age) or infants who were very ill during their stay in the neonatal intensive care unit (NICU).
-Special Infant Clinic is one of the 24 Neonatal Follow-Up Clinics in the province of Ontario.
-Infants are referred to Special Infant Clinic at their discharge from NICU at Kingston General Hospital.
+Neonatal Follow-Up Clinic, formerly the Special Infant Clinic, is a multidisciplinary screening clinic for infants born prematurely (before 30 weeks gestational age) or infants who were very ill during their stay in the neonatal intensive care unit (NICU).
+It is one of the 24 Neonatal Follow-Up Clinics in the province of Ontario.
+Infants are referred to the Neonatal Follow-Up Clinic at their discharge from NICU at Kingston General Hospital.

 Speech and Language Pathologist (starting when the child is 12 months of age).

-Infants are seen in Special Infant Clinic at regular intervals to monitor their physical, cognitive, social, language and learning development.
+Infants are seen in the Neonatal Follow-Up Clinic at regular intervals to monitor their physical, cognitive, social, language and learning development.
 Infants and their families are seen as early as 6 weeks corrected age, and are followed regularly up until the age of 3 years.
-Additional visits to Special Infant Clinic may be scheduled as required.
+Additional visits to Neonatal Follow-Up Clinic may be scheduled as required.

-The purpose of each visit to Special Infant Clinic is to monitor how an infant is developing and provide support to families of high risk infants.
+The purpose of each visit to Neonatal Follow-Up Clinic is to monitor how an infant is developing and provide support to families of high risk infants.
 Suggestions of activities to work on at home may be provided.
 As well, referrals for appropriate diagnosis or developmental intervention can be made if concerns regarding a child’s development do arise.

-With ongoing monitoring, coaching and partnerships with early intervention agencies, Special Infant Clinic’s goal is to promote the optimal outcome of high risk infants.
+With ongoing monitoring, coaching and partnerships with early intervention agencies, Neonatal Follow-Up Clinic’s goal is to promote the optimal outcome of high risk infants.

 KidsInclusiveCentre for Child & Youth DevelopmentKingston Health Sciences Centre, Hotel Dieu Site